wetterkrank/devto-blog/README.md

-# An excercise in Next.js
+# An exercise in Next.js
 Following the [Next.js tutorial](https://nextjs.org/learn/basics/create-nextjs-app) to implement a mirror of the dev.to blog.

 ## How to run